NasimAbdollahi/NasimAbdollahi/README.md

 ### Hi there 👋
 My name is Nasim,

-👩🏻‍💻 I’m currently a post-doctoral fellow at University of Toronto.
+👩🏻‍💻 I’m currently a post-doctoral fellow at University of Toronto and Cyclica Inc., and a Vector Institute affiliate researcher.

 🧬 I work with two amazing teams at UofT and Cyclics Inc. on using Graph Convolution Networks for protein function prediction.